…There once was a king who lived in a castle on a hill.

 “But I am invulnerable,” said the King of Castle-Hill, “I will live forever.”

-“Not so,” said the soothsayer, “your grandson shall slay you by casting a spear through your baleful eye and out through the back of you skull.”
+“Not so,” said the soothsayer, “your grandson shall slay you by casting a spear through your baleful eye and on out the back of your skull.”

 The king fell silent in thought.

 It might possibly be true, the king’s baleful eye, though a potent weapon and an effective deterrent against those who might oppose him, was also his only vulnerable spot.